DeepEval/DeepEval/README.md

 <img src="evaluation/dynamic_checking/presentation/RQ4.png" width="500"/><br>

-<font size="4">For a comprehensive exploration of the findings, additional results and detailed analyses are presented in the subsequent sections of this paper.</font>
+<font size="4">For a comprehensive exploration of the findings, additional results and detailed analyses are presented in the subsequent sections of our paper.</font>

 ## Usage
 Ensure you're using the right setup and following the proper directory structure to seamlessly evaluate deep learning code generation with our tool.
 ### 🛠️ Setup
-1. Repository Setup:
+#### 1. Repository Setup
-clone the repository and install necessary dependencies:
+Please clone the repository and install necessary dependencies:
 ```
 git clone https://github.com/DeepEval/DeepEval.git
 ```
+#### 2. Adding to Python's Module Path
-2. Path: to set up the project, you need to add the project directory to your `PYTHONPATH`.
+To set up the project, you need to add the project directory to your `PYTHONPATH`.
 You can do this by running the following command:
 ```bash
 export PYTHONPATH=$PYTHONPATH:/your_local_path/DeepEval
 ```
+#### Code Generation
-3. Code Generation: follow below steps to prepare environment and direct LLMs to generate code.
+Please follow below steps to prepare environment and direct LLMs to generate code. <br>Note: to configure the benchmarks (DeepEval, HumanEval, and MLEval), their corresponding promptings, and the LLMs' id, please specify these details within the `run_hf.sh` and `run_api.sh`.
    | Step                    | Command                             |
    | ------------------------| -------------------------------------- |
    | 1.
 Create Environment   | `conda create -n DeepEval python=3.10` |